-\rightarrow 2,375 x 20/5 = 9,5 points (cluster 1 score 9,5 / out of 20 points)

-\rightarrow Strategic assessment criteria (70 points)
+- \rightarrow 2,375 x 20/5 = 9,5 points (cluster 1 score 9,5 / out of 20 points) - → Strategic assessment criteria (70 points)

+Cluster 1: Project relevance

+25pts

-Cluster 1: Project relevance 25pts How well is a need for the project justified?
-The project addresses common alpine territorial challenges of the ASP programme or a joint asset of the programme area - there is a real need for the project (well justified, reasonable, well explained). - AF C.2.1 and C.2.2 The project clearly contributes to the EUSALP and any other relevant strategy/ies AF C.2.5 To what extent will the project contribute to the achievement of programme's objectives and indicators?
-The project overall objective clearly contributes to the achievement of the programme priority objective AF C.1 The project outputs and results are clearly linked to programme relevant output indicators a contribution to programme targets is sufficient AF C.4 Output tables in work packages For setting the scene/explorative projects: How does the project build on existing knowledge practices for developing innovative solutions?
-The project is innovative, showcases a new approach or technology AF C.2.2 The project makes use of available knowledge and if relevant, builds on existing results and p - AF C.2.7 For capitalisation/roll-out projects: How does the project build on existing knowledge and pract The project brings and "roll-outs" results and findings of already implemented projects into the of defined target groups or is generating a durable and added value by implementing follow-up a and spin-offs AF C.2.2, C.2.4, C.2.6 and C.2.7 The project avoids overlaps and replications; there is evolution of ideas and it demonstrations that go beyond the existing practice or adapts and implements already developed solid AF C.2.2 practice activities ates new
+How well is a need for the project justified?

+- The project addresses common alpine territorial challenges of the ASP programme or a joint asset of the programme area - there is a real need for the project (well justified, reasonable, well explained). - AF C.2.1 and C.2.2 - The project clearly contributes to the EUSALP and any other relevant strategy/ies.
+AF C.2.5

+To what extent will the project contribute to the achievement of programme's objectives and indicators?

+- The project overall objective clearly contributes to the achievement of the programme priority specific objective. - AF C.1 - The project outputs and results are clearly linked to programme relevant output indicators and their contribution to programme targets is sufficient.
+AF C.4 Output tables in work packages

+For setting the scene/explorative projects: How does the project build on existing knowledge and/or practices for developing innovative solutions?

+- The project is innovative, showcases a new approach or technology.
+AF C.2.2 - The project makes use of available knowledge and if relevant, builds on existing results and practices.
+AF C.2.7

+For capitalisation/roll-out projects: How does the project build on existing knowledge and practices?

+- The project brings and "roll-outs" results and findings of already implemented projects into the practice of defined target groups or is generating a durable and added value by implementing follow-up activities and spin-offs.
+AF C.2.2, C.2.4, C.2.6 and C.2.7 - The project avoids overlaps and replications; there is evolution of ideas and it demonstrates new solutions that go beyond the existing practice or adapts and implements already developed solutions. -AF C.2.2

+For governance projects: How does the project build on existing knowledge and practices?

+- The project is innovative, addresses challenges and adopt approaches identified in the ToR, avoiding overlaps. - AF C.2.2 - The project makes use of available knowledge and if relevant, builds on existing results and practices.
+AF C.2.7

+Cluster 2: Cooperation character